Calgorr/sms-gateway/Readme.md

   run, a Redis-based lock would briefly block new sends/topups for that customer to keep the running total and the checkpoint consistent — an acceptable tradeoff if scheduled off-peak.
+- **Metrics and distributed tracing** — the services currently emit only structured request/error logs.
+The next step is exporting Prometheus metrics (request rate, error rate, latency histograms, Kafka consumer lag, operator call latency) and adding OpenTelemetry traces that follow a message end to
+  end: API handler → Kafka → worker → operator call → Cassandra write.
+Traces make it possible to attribute latency to a specific hop rather than guessing from aggregate logs.
+- **Trace-driven express SLA alerting** — with per-message tracing in place we can enforce the express delivery-time target directly off the span data.
+  Each express message carries a span from acceptance to operator delivery;
+  whenever that end-to-end latency crosses **2s** (just an example threshold), we fire an alert (e.g. an Alertmanager rule on the express latency histogram's high percentiles, or a span-based SLO monitor).
+This turns the SLA from a provisioning assumption into an actively monitored guarantee, and the trace pinpoints which hop (Kafka backlog, operator, or DB write) caused the breach so it can be acted on quickly.

 ## 10. Tech Stack Summary